al6x/nim/nodem/readme.md

-Simple RPC, call remote Nim functions as if its local
+# Call remote function as local

 [Video Demo, 10min, a bit outdated, for previous version](https://youtu.be/KUb15vva0vw)